jaybrecht/ariac_ros2/docs/getting_started/updates.md

 # Release 2023, Jan 20 -- Beta Version

 - This is the beta release of the software.
-This release contains the basic structure of the software and is missing some components that were highlighted during the launch telecon.
+This release contains the basic structure of the software and is missing some features that were highlighted during the launch telecon.
+These features will be added in the final release.

 - Documentation for some of the components is missing and will be gradually added as we progress towards the release date of the final version.